-The way to a beautifully cooked brisket is different to any other cut of meat, and this can put a lot of BBQ fans off trying it.
-This, as well, as its cost and sheer size of the beautiful beef cut can also intimidate even the most adventurous of grilling die-hard.
+The way to a beautifully smoked brisket is different to any other cut of meat, and this can put a lot of BBQ fans off trying it.
+This as well as its cost and sheer size of the beautiful beef cut can also intimidate even the most adventurous of grilling die-hard.

 Thankfully electric smokers provide an easier way to smoke brisket without compromising on that great BBQ taste.
-They’re far easier to control and use, and can create a great entry point to smoking.
+They’re far easier to control and use, and can create a great entry point to smoking for beginners.

 In my guide today I’m going to show you how to use your electric smoker to create BBQ’s finest cut of meat: Beef brisket.